+In any drying application, the vapor pressure in the air and in the materials is what really matters.
 When atmospheric conditions are uncontrolled, molecules of water in the air apply vapor pressure on the materials they contact.
-The warmer the air, the higher the levels of water vapor.
 Materials that absorb moisture do so at different rates until they reach an equilibrium moisture content, which is when they neither absorb nor release moisture into the air.

-When a contractor implements construction drying solutions, the moisture travels from areas with high vapor pressure to areas with lower vapor pressure.
+When a contractor implements effective climate control during construction, the moisture travels from areas with high vapor pressure to areas with lower vapor pressure.
 As a result, the affected materials desorb moisture vapor and release it into the air.
-The mechanical drying solution then pushes the moist air of the space via air movement.
+If the building is under positive pressure, the mechanical drying equipment then pushes the moist air out of the space.

 Desiccant dehumidifiers, which are excellent for construction sites, contain hygroscopic materials that attract and hold moisture from the air that passes through the equipment.
 The equipment then releases the trapped moisture through an exhaust airstream.
-Because of the correlation between vapor pressure and moisture, moisture removal using desiccant dehumidification also lowers the vapor pressure in a space.
+Desiccant dehumidification is very effective at lowering the vapor pressure in space.
 In the end, you’re left with arid air that can dry the most saturated materials.

 Construction drying solutions often combine heat and desiccant dehumidification because heat alone cannot reduce the vapor pressure in space.
 The contractor and climate control provider should always use caution to avoid over-drying when using heat and/or desiccant dehumidifiers.
 Many materials, such as joint compound and millwork can be damaged from rapid drying or from extremely low relative humidity.